 Tara approaches every therapeutic relationship with a warm, down to earth style that has developed over years of working with people.
 Her practice has evolved from working with children and families at risk, to supporting people in all life stages as they face the challenges that life can set in our paths.
 By integrating an eclectic approach to the therapeutic conversation, an easy, non-judgemental atmosphere is created making it possible to work cooperatively toward resolution … your story is honoured and given a safe, comfortable place to evolve.

-Over the last 8 years, Tara has developed an expertise in working with children, individuals and families in transition, offering her skills to people navigating the changes that come with separation, divorce and the space beyond.
+Tara has developed an expertise in working with children, individuals and families in transition, offering her skills to people navigating the changes that come with separation, divorce and the space beyond.
 Tara prides herself in staying current on the latest research related to supporting families in transition.
 From mediation to parenting coordination, Tara will help to guide you through this difficult process so that your family emerges in a new way where meaningful relationships can thrive.

 University of Calgary, Masters of Social Work - Clinical Specialization 1997